-It’s sad to record the death of the great Chuck Berry, at the venerable age of ninety.
+It’s sad to record the death of the great Little Richard, at the venerable age of 87.

 A proportion of famous people, just like a proportion of all mortals, have always been fated to die early.
 What changes is their choice of poison.
 For centuries, aristocrats anaesthetised themselves with booze; only in the late 1970s did they get access to heroin, with disastrous results for the current Duke of Marlborough and the late Marquess of Bristol.